http://www.merlib.org/node/4238

 resistance or vibrative capacity is more intense than that of

 the other vegetable.
-In the same way, for the ferment of certain
+In the same way, for the ferment of

-magnesic material of the ground where it vegetates; and so on
+material, or magnesic material of the ground where it

-for all the other ferments and inorganic; That
+vegetates; and so on for all the other ferments and inorganic;

-there is, consequently, a
+That there is, consequently,

-nitrogenous silicic fermentation, like it there with a
+a nitrogenous silicic fermentation, like it there with a

 nitrogenous calcic fermention, a nitrogenous magnesic